MarianNehrebecki/project/README.md

 ## General info
 * The project was created as part of Webscraping and Social Media Scraping subject.
 * With a few lines of code (with different levels of complicated of course) we will hopefully be able to scrape the desired data.
 Our target is the Goodreads website (books’ rating and recommendations) and basic data on books.
+* Goodreads is an imdb of the book world.
+It is a place for book lovers to rate, find and review books.
+The website provides information on books and user ratings.
+It also contains a classification on best books of the century, by user ratings.
+This is our target.

 ## Technologies